Chapter 13 Bankruptcy Attorneys in Boulder

 Chapter 13 should also be considered by debtors who owe nondischargeable income taxes.
 The benefit of Chapter 13 for tax debtors is that the tax obligation can be paid over a period of time without further interest and penalties accruing on the unpaid balance.

-In order to qualify for Chapter 13 you cannot have more than $394,725 in unsecured debt and $1,184,200 in secured debt.
-These thresholds are indexed for inflation so the actual limits that may apply when your case is filed may be slightly higher.
+In order to qualify for Chapter 13 you cannot have more than $2,750,000 in total debt.
+This threshold is indexed for inflation so the actual limit that may apply when your case is filed may be slightly higher.